In order to serve you better, please select your Dominion Energy location services.

 Emergency preparedness information for those living and/or working near Surry Power Station on how to prepare in the unlikely event of an emergency.

 Not all shelters and hotels accept pets.
-Plan ahead to stay with family, friends, or pet-friendly locations if you need to evacuate your home.
-If a hotel has a no-pets policy, ask the manager if the hotel can waive the policy during an emergency.
-Deciding in advance what to do with your pet during an emergency can save its life.
+Plan ahead to stay with family, friends, or at pet-friendly locations if you need to evacuate your home.
+If a hotel has a no-pets policy, ask if they can waive the policy during an emergency.
+Don’t hesitate to leave your home in an emergency because you don’t want to leave your pet(s) behind.

 Emergency Alert System Radio / TV Stations | ||||||